Spinel: Color and Magnetism

 Blue Spinel

-Researchers have shown that these trace amounts of cobalt are enough to contribute to some degree to the color of blue Spinels (Shigley & Stockton, 1984), but such low concentrations of cobalt do not contribute to magnetic attraction.
-An exception may be Cobalt Spinel, which is colored primarily by cobalt rather than iron.
+Researchers have shown that these trace amounts of cobalt are enough to contribute to the varying intensities of color in blue Spinels (Shigley & Stockton, 1984), but such low concentrations of cobalt do not contribute to magnetic attraction.
+Even Cobalt Spinel, which has a higher ratio of cobalt to iron, is unlikely to contain magnetically detectable concentrations of cobalt, and any magnetic susceptibility would be due to iron.
 Cobalt Spinel is discussed separately below.

 Light Blue Spinel, Sri Lanka